-But first, I must ask… are you into using your slow cooker?
+First, I must ask you a pressing question.
+Are you into using your slow cooker?
 I went through many years of telling myself how horrible slow cooker recipes were… and refused to believe that anything good could ever come out of it.
 When I began writing about food 7-years ago, I decided to give the slow cooker another chance.
-Over the years, I’ve come across some dud recipes and I’ve discovered some that I really and truly enjoy.
+Over the years, I’ve come across some dud recipes and I’ve discovered a lot of slow cooker recipes that I really and truly enjoy.
 As I began to endure a busy home life with a family, I came to appreciate what the slow cooker could do (make dinner for me on days that are crazy-busy).

 Slow Cooker French Dip Sandwiches